 Finally, it was time to seal the pieces in epoxy to make it waterproof.
 As the guide suggests, we cut a hole in a cardboard box where we could feed the pipe bushing into it in order to steady it.

-In less than 30 minutes, we had put together our hydrophone and the epoxy was set.
+In less than 30 minutes, we had put together our hydrophone.
 It was really that simple. *note: if you have young children, it is advised that an adult handle the epoxy part of this kit.

 The next day we headed to our local park that sits along a creek and tried out our hydrophone.